 - All orders must be in writing.
 Verbal orders will not be accepted.

-- Placement of an order via completion and return of an IFM order form (or other written correspondence), and/or acceptance of an IFM quotation indicates that you have read and accept the below listed Terms and Conditions.
+- Placement of an order via completion and return of an IFM order form (or other written correspondence), and/or acceptance of an IFM quotation indicates that you have read and accept the below listed Terms and Conditions and accept that these take precedence over any customer Terms and Conditions that may conflict with IFM Terms and Conditions.

 - IFM products include, but are not limited to, Consulting Services, IFM Reference Materials and enrolments in IFM Proficiency Testing (PT) Programs.
 These terms and conditions apply to all IFM products and services.